willdurand/Hateoas/README.md

             inline: true
 ```

-Now, it will generate the following output according to previous examples:
+Now, it will generate the following outputs according to previous examples:

 ``` xml
 <user>